8+ Maths and English (ISEB)

 *GCSE/IGCSE English and History (AQA, CIE, Edexcel and OCR)

 *AS/A Level English and History (AQA, CIE, Edexcel and OCR)

 I have completed the Keystone training, and have many resources to help students with their studies.
 I have experience in tutoring pupils towards exams, be those school entry and internal, GCSE or A Level, and also in providing confidence boosts in subjects and supporting students with their on going learning.
 My schools experience is with Dulwich, St Pauls, Charterhouse, Westminster and Wellington.
 I have also completed the Keystone SEN training, and have experience of supporting students through their studies with a variety of SENs, with particular experience of ADHD and ADD students.

 Currently, I am tutoring 11+ Maths, English, NVR and VR for students sitting the ISEB for schools such as Eton, Dulwich, Westminster and St Paul's.
 At GCSE and A Level, I am supporting students at a variety of schools as well as home-schooling.
 I am also working with students across the primary year groups to improve their English and Maths with the long term goal of school entrance or to improve their confidence in the subjects.
 At 13+, I am working with students in Maths, History and English for a variety of schools.
-I am also supporting students through their English GCSE and History A Levels to help them achieve their potential in their school work following the cancellation of exams.
+I am also supporting students through their English GCSE and History A Levels to help them keep on top of their studies following these past few years of disruption.

 I attended Lancaster Girls' Grammar School through to Sixth Form.
 With an extensive programme of extra curricular activities, I developed a strong affinity for the humanities, studying Theatre Studies, English Literature and History at A Level.
 Having achieved the Theatre Prize in both lower and upper sixth form, I went on to study Theatre: Writing, Directing and Performance at the University of York.